emmajanedrews/base-template/_posts/2017-03-15-what-can-you-expect-from-the-2017-market.md

 **We are still in a strong seller’s market**, which means we have more demand than supply.
 We’re seeing rising prices, multiple offer situations, and homes selling the second they hit the market.
 Sometimes, multiple offers can cause a home to sell for well above asking price.

-We saw a rise in interest rates around the election period and my lender tells me we are right around the low 4% to 4.5% range, which is still very low.
+We saw a rise in interest rates around the election and my lender tells me we are right around the 4% to 4.5% range, which is still very low.

 So, what does this mean for buyers and sellers?